 - 1. Starting Projects How to build a new project from a template.
 See "Starting Projects" on page 8. - 2.
-Adding Elements to Projects How to add content to your projects, such as topics, images, cross-references, and snippets.
-See "Adding Content and Features to a Project" on page 18. - 3.
+Authoring How to add content to your projects, such as topics, images, cross-references, and snippets.
+See "Authoring" on page 18. - 3.
 Using Styles How to use styles to make your project look the way you want it to.
 See "Styles" on page 50. - 4.
 Developing Targets How to prepare your output using conditions, PDF and HTML5 outputs, skins, and tables of contents.
 See "Developing Targets" on page 58. - 5.
 Building Output How to build the final printed and web outputs for your project.
 See "Building Output" on page 86.